umanovskis/baremetal-arm/doc/09_context_switch.md

 ![CPSR bit layout](images/08_cpsr.png)

-Bit number 5, also denoted as the `T` bit is `1` in Thumb mode and `0` in ARM mode.
+Bit number 5, also denoted as the `T` bit, is `1` in Thumb mode and `0` in ARM mode.
 The `TST` instruction performs a bitwise AND on the specified register and operand. `0x20` is the bit mask for bit 5, so we're testing if bit 5 is set.
 Just like many other comparison instructions in assembly, `TST` updates result flags (also located in `CPSR`) instead of writing the result to some register.
 It could feel a bit counter-intuitive but the `TST` instruction will set the `Z` flag to `1` if bit 5 was *not* set.
 If the CPU is in Thumb mode, `R0 AND 0x20` will equal `0x20`, which is non-zero, so the `Z` flag will be set to `0`.

 ```
 ldrneh r0, [lr, #-2]